 The Eastridge to BART Regional Connector Project (formerly Capitol Expressway Light Rail Project) extends light rail from the existing Alum Rock Light Rail Station to the Eastridge Transit Center with an elevated guideway primarily in the center of Capitol Expressway.
 The Eastridge extension will include an elevated light rail station at Story Road and an at-grade station located at the Eastridge Transit Center.
-When this project is complete, VTA riders will be able to board the light rail at the Eastridge Station and connect directly with BART at the Milpitas Station.
+When this project is complete, VTA riders can board the light rail at the Eastridge Station and connect directly with BART at the Milpitas Station.

 Background